 Successful teaching experience required as demonstrated by the candidate’s application, references, recommendations, prior evaluations, and interview.

-Must hold a Florida Educational Leadership Certification and successfully passed the FELE and have initial clinical education training by the conclusion of the Aspiring Leaders Program.
+Must hold a Florida Educational Leadership Certification, successfully passed the FELE, and have initial clinical education training by August 1st.

 - Completed application and three (3) years of satisfactory evaluations (Final Evaluation score 66 or higher)

 - Fulfilled at least two (2) years as a teacher leader (Team Leader, Department Chair, Academic Coach)

 - Rubric score of 85% or higher on entrance interview and data performance task